• Skip to primary navigation

 A bowl of chicken soup on a wooden table.

-I’ve got loads of tips for serving soup at a picnic that highlights what a convenient picnic dish it is.
+I’ve got loads of tips for serving soup at a picnic that highlight what a convenient picnic dish it is.
+A steaming bowl or flask filled with this simple chicken soup is the perfect winter picnic dish.

 Jump to: